William O'Brien State Park - Minnesota

 Another nearby suggestion is to head to Osceola, WI, to see the Wilke Glen and Cascade Falls.
 The waterfall is an out-and-back 0.6 mile hike, or you can turn it into a 1.1 mile loop.

 I have blogposts for both of these locations.
-See the googlemap at the beginning of this article for links.
+See the googlemap at the beginning of this article for links, or search through the map below.

 More from www.NatureImpactsUs.com